actix/book/actix/src/sec-6-sync-arbiter.md

 # SyncArbiter

-When you normally run Actors, there are multiple Actors sharing a single thread and event loop in the System.
-However for CPU bound workloads, or highly concurrent workloads, you may wish to have a single Actor able to run on a pool of OS threads.
+When you normally run Actors, there are multiple Actors running on the System's Arbiter thread, using it's event loop.
+However for CPU bound workloads, or highly concurrent workloads, you may wish to have an Actor running multiple instances in parallel.

-This is what a SyncArbiter provides - an enviroment allowing a single Actor to be run on multiple threads concurrently.
+This is what a SyncArbiter provides - the ability to launch multiple instances of an Actor on a pool of OS threads.

 It's important to note a SyncArbiter can only host a single type of Actor.
-If you want to have two types of Actors running, you'll need to define two SyncArbiters
+This means you need to create a SyncArbiter for each type of Actor you want to run in this manner.

 ## Creating a Sync Actor

-When constructing your Actor, you have to change `Context` to `SyncContext` to define that the Actor will run on a SyncArbiter instead.
+When implementing your Actor to be run on a SyncArbiter, it requires that your Actor's Context is changed from `Context` to `SyncContext`.

 ```rust
 # extern crate actix;